unisave-cloud/worker/docs/configuration.md

 # Configuration

-The watchdog process can be configured via environment variables:
+The worker process can be configured via environment variables:

 | Variable                         | Description |
 |----------------------------------|-------------|